andre-alcantara/commit-suggester-skill/README.md

 3. **What changed in the code**: new exported function → likely `feat`; null check fix → likely `fix`; same behavior, different structure → `refactor`
 4. **Breaking changes**: any incompatible change to a public API, CLI flag, or env var gets `!` in the subject and a `BREAKING CHANGE:` footer

 When signals disagree, the stated goal wins over file based heuristics.
+Full rules are in `REFERENCE.md`.

 ## Tips for best results